humpbackdev/humpback/README.md

 ### Nginx

 Nginx is running in port 80.
-Accessible from http://localhost:8080.
+Use `ahoy docker url` to get the url.

 ### PHP-FPM